espolhemus/Module_02_Challenge/README.md

 The overwhelming majority of the stocks included in this analysis performed significantly better in 2017 than in 2018; for 2017, only one stock (TERP) failed to appreciate in value over the course of the year, while in 2018, only two stocks (RUN and ENPH) appreciated in value, with each of the other stocks we analyzed finishing the year well below their per-share price to begin the year.

 ### Tables Detailing Annualized Performance

 ![2017](VBA_Challenge_2017.png)

 ![2018](VBA_Challenge_2018.png)

 ## Refactoring Code
-As part of this assignment, the code that was originally written earlier in the module was refactored in an attempt to improve performance; the primary change in approach related to the use of addiitional arrays to store values for tickers, tickerVolumes, tickerStartingPrices and tickerEndingPrices.
+As part of this assignment, the code that was originally written earlier in the module was refactored in an attempt to improve performance; the primary change in approach related to the use of additional arrays to store values for tickers, tickerVolumes, tickerStartingPrices and tickerEndingPrices.

 ### Original Code - green_stocks.xslm
     'Create Variables for Starting and Ending Prices